imp1sh/gosix.net/templates/container.md

 ## Comments

-Remove this line.
+> Remove this and the next lines!
 Don't forget to set the right tags.
 It would be `container` and the rank, in this example `rank1`.